PoisotLab/SpeciesInteractionNetworks.jl/docs/src/random_networks/permutations.md

 N = SpeciesInteractionNetwork(nodes, edges)
 ```

-The initial nestedness of this network is (network, top-level contribution,
+The initial nestedness of this network, measured using [η](@ref) is (network,
-bottom-level contribution):
+top-level contribution, bottom-level contribution):

 ```@example 1
 (η(N), η(N,1), η(N,2))